 All Hope is Not Lost for the Opening of the New Community Pool

-To the great dismay of much of the town, it was recently announced that the Marshall city pool would not be opened for the remainder of 2020 in order to adhere to the state-mandated guidelines due to the COVID-19 Pandemic.
+To the great dismay of much of the town, with recent updates, the Marshall city pool would not be opened for the remainder of 2020 in order to adhere to the state-mandated guidelines due to the COVID-19 Pandemic.
 But now, some hope exists as the town is desperately looking for a loophole to open the community pool.
 We would love to see our kids and families outside splashing about in our fabulous, much-awaited state of the art swimming facility.
 It surely would be the best way to help endure another hot summer.

 What we’ve learned so far is that the insurance policy on the pool wouldn’t cover an accident at the pool were a problem to occur based on the added issues of COVID-19, but it has been mentioned that if people will stick to the safety guidelines, it is possible that the insurance would, in fact, cover any accident.
 At this point, all we can do is hope that the issues are resolved quickly.
 Till then, get those sprinklers out on the lawn and gear up the kiddie pools.
 Summer is coming with or without the opening of the pool, so we may have to find creative ways to have fun and cool off.